The Best Restaurants in Liverpool’s Cavern Quarter

 You can’t visit Liverpool and not do a good stint in its famed Cavern Quarter.
 Especially if you’re a Beatles fan, as it’s central to their story, particularly the Cavern Club, which they played nearly 300 times in their early days.
-But there are tributes to the fab four all over this lively district, which is just a five-minute walk from our gorgeous Staycity aparthotel at Corn Exchange.
+But there are tributes to the fab four all over this lively district.

 This is one of the area’s newest restaurants and has deservedly proven an instant hit.
 It’s a stylish spot with a DJ playing and distinctly glamorous vibe.
 Definitely one to get your glad rags on for.
 The menu of international cuisine is all about quality over quantity — what they do at Dash, they do extremely well.
 The imaginative drinks menu deserves special mention.
 Sectioned according to periods in American history, we were instantly drawn to the offerings of ‘The Disco Era’.
 Groovy.

 2) Bistro Pierre – An Authentic French Restaurant

 The prices at this Gallic gem in the heart of Cavern Quarter are incroyable for the high standard of food served.
 They also do great deals such as ‘Fizz Friday’, where you get two courses and a bottle of prosecco for just £24.95 per person.
 The menu changes frequently to ensure all dishes are fresh and seasonal, but their moules are a mainstay, and never fail to delight.

 3) Casa Italia – Delicious Italian Dishes and Pizza